A new year brings new goals and a lot of reflection.

 9. Focus on Personal Branding

-Meanwhile, Bill Hartzer, SEO & Domain Name Consultant at Hartzer Consulting, wants to work on his personal brand in 2019.
+Meanwhile, Bill Hartzer, SEO & Domain Name Consultant at Hartzer Consulting, wants to work on his personal brand.
 As he puts it:

 “While digital marketers are working for their agency, and working on their careers, it’s important to not forget about your own personal brand.
 I’ve seen the digital marketing industry change a lot over the past 15 years, and having a strong personal brand will allow you to always come out on top when the industry changes.
 To build your personal brand, make sure that your own social media accounts are active and the best they can be.
 Work on writing, speaking, and networking.
 Create your own personal website on your own domain name.”